-SCHOOL JURISDICTION MANAGEMENT'S RESPONSIBILITY FOR FINANCIAL REPORTING presented to Alberta Education have been prepared by school jurisdiction management which has responsibility for with Canadian Public Sector Accounting Standards and follow format prescribed by Alberta Education.
+SCHOOL JURISDICTION MANAGEMENT'S RESPONSIBILITY FOR FINANCIAL REPORTING presented to Alberta Education have been prepared by school jurisdiction management which has responsibility for their preparation, integrity and objectivity.
+The financial statements, including notes, have been prepared in accordance with Canadian Public Sector Accounting Standards and follow format prescribed by Alberta Education.